alexanghh/mat2-web/README.md

 a space.
 **IMPORTANT:** The default value if the variable is not set is: `Access-Control-Allow-Origin: *`

+Configure another environment variable: `MAT2_MAX_FILES_BULK_DOWNLOAD=10`

+This specifies the max number of files that can be bulk downloaded using the api.
+Note: Each file has a max file size of 16mb

 Finally, restart uWSGI and your web server:

 ```